zulip/docker-zulip/UPGRADING.md

    docker-compose up
    ```

 That should be it.
-Your Postgres data has now been updated to use the
+Your PostgreSQL data has now been updated to use the
 `zulip/zulip-postgresql` image.